 The prevalence of hypoplasia at Devínska Nová Ves Spalte is also moderate (5/48; 10.42 %) and restricted to D. steinheimensis (P3, M1, M2 only; Figure 6), although the locality dates from the mMCT.
 However, despite this transitional climatic system, pollen data from the Vienna Basin, to which the locality belongs, indicate that regional conditions remained tropical with few precipitation variations (Sabol and Kováč, 2006), coherent with the absence of hypoplasia on third molars, that can be correlated with seasonal stresses.
 The paleogeographic context seems to have played a major role, as the taxonomic differences with Sansan are partly explained by different paleoenvironments: Devínska Nová Ves Spalte was a forested area near the shoreline of the transgressive late Langhian sea (Sabol and Kováč, 2006).

-The rhinocerotids from the localities of the MN7/8 (Simorre, Villefranche d’Astarac, and Steinheim am Albuch), a time of sea-level drop and comparatively dry climate (Legendre et al., 2005; Böhme et al., 2011; Heissig, 2012; Westerhold et al., 2020), present higher prevalences but contrasted patterns depending on the species and locality (Figure 5; Figure 6).
-However, contrary to what we could have been expected regarding the environmental conditions, the most affected loci (P2, P3, D1) document mostly early-life stresses (e.g., birth, juvenile disease), rather than environmental or seasonal stresses (Niven et al., 2004; Upex and Dobney, 2012).
-At Steinheim, only L. sansaniense has hypoplasia on other teeth than second and third premolars, suggesting mostly early life stresses.
+The rhinocerotids from the localities of the MN7/8 (Simorre, Villefranche d’Astarac, and Steinheim am Albuch), a time of sea-level drop and comparatively dry climate (Legendre et al., 2005; Böhme et al., 2011; Heissig, 2012; Westerhold et al., 2020), presented higher prevalences but contrasted patterns depending on the species and locality (Figure 5; Figure 6).
+However, contrary to what we could have expected regarding the environmental conditions, the most affected loci (P2, P3, D1) document mostly early-life stresses (e.g., birth, juvenile disease), rather than environmental or seasonal stresses (Niven et al., 2004; Upex and Dobney, 2012).
+At Steinheim, only L. sansaniense has hypoplasia on other teeth than second and third premolars, suggesting mostly early-life stresses.
 At Simorre, more loci are affected (D1, P2-P3, P4, and M1) and the pattern is relatively similar for both co-occurring species i.e., B. brachypus and A. simorrense.
-Hypoplasia on D1, that develops mostly in utero synchronously with D4, could indicate birth-related stresses (Hillman-Smith et al., 1986; Mead, 1999; Böhmer et al., 2016).(Upex and Dobney, 2012) Similarly, the M1 starts its development relatively early, attested by the presence of a neonatal line in some rhinocerotid teeth (Tafforeau et al., 2007), revealing particularly stressful conditions around birth.
+Hypoplasia on D1, that develops mostly in utero synchronously with D4, could indicate birth-related stresses (Hillman-Smith et al., 1986; Mead, 1999; Böhmer et al., 2016).
+Indeed, birth is a stressful moment for most animals as it causes a temporary malnutrition and rapid environmental change (Upex and Dobney, 2012).
+Similarly, the M1 starts its development relatively early, attested by the presence of a neonatal line in some rhinocerotid teeth (Tafforeau et al., 2007), and hypoplasia on M1 could thus reveal particularly stressful conditions around birth.
 Eventually, the rhinocerotids from Villefranche d’Astarac document later-life stresses, with hypoplasia recorded from D4 to M2 (not P2-P3 for A. simorrense).
-The fourth premolars are particularly affected in B. brachypus, which could indicate harsh weaning or cow-calf separation conditions.(Metcalfe et al., 2010)
+The fourth premolars are particularly affected in B. brachypus, which could indicate harsh weaning or cow-calf separation conditions.
+Interestingly, the timing of weaning varies according to climatic conditions in proboscideans (shorter under favorable conditions), and a delayed weaning renders the individuals more vulnerable to climatic stressors (Metcalfe et al., 2010).

-Paleoecologic implications and changes
+Paleoecological implications and changes